 Economic conditions in Indian context, along with community and caste affiliations present themselves as appropriate variables that should go into defining these groups.
 Consequently, taking a lead from the Sachar Committee, socio-religious communities (SRCs) within both Muslim and non-Muslim population are sought to be defined in a fairly disaggregated manner.
 Explicit recognition of the heterogeneity among the communities is not only useful for the purposes of understanding the relative deprivation of the Muslim community through appropriate comparisons; it also provides insights into the emerging dynamics of political processes in the Indian society.
-Political parties have been increasingly exploiting this internal differentiation for political mobilization.
-Since political participation can potentially impinge on security, identity and equity, an understanding of such processes is critical.
+Political participation can potentially impinge on security, identity and equity, an understanding of such processes is critical.